GLQL fields

 Fields inside query

-parameter can be used to include one more expressions of the
+In a GLQL view, the query parameter can be used to include one more expressions of the

-format field operator value
+format field operator value.

 Type